 If your bike is making any rattling noises, there is a good chance they can be addressed and eliminated quite easily.

-Things like the steel hook latch for the dump bed, doors, and dump bed hatch are common sources of potential rattling sounds.
+Things like the steel hook latch for the dump bed, doors, and dump bed hatch are typical sources of potential rattling sounds.
 Adjust them to lock in place with no free play, or add a piece of rubber trimming around the edges to shut them up.

 Exhaust header guards that have come loose will also make quite the spectacle.
 Tighten the bolts back up to fix the issue.